 A leak can be expensive to repair.
 A leaking roof with missing shingles can lead to the growth of mold, which will need costly restoration.
 You may be able to repair the problem yourself, but if it’s notit’sIY a project, you should call a roofing professional to fix it for you.

 One of the first signs of a rotting roof is missing shingles.
 These shingles are very noticeable and should be replaced as soon as possible.
 Other signs of a rotting roof are shingles that curl.
 This indicates moisture under the roof and can cause the shingles to break down.
 You should also check for moss growing on the shingles.

-It is important to replace the shingles as soon as possible because they can cause water to penetrate your home.
+Replacing the shingles as soon as possible is essential because it can cause water to penetrate your home.
 This moisture can lead to harmful mold growth and can also cause structural damage.
 If you notice that some of your shingles are missing or have water stains, you should have them replaced as soon as possible.
-In addition, if your roof is drooping, this means that there is trapped moisture and needs immediate attention.
+In addition, if your roof is drooping, there is trapped moisture that needs immediate attention.

-A rotting roof is a major issue because it can lead to extensive structural damage.
-Ordinary shingles are composed of a core of cellulose that is covered with a layer of asphalt.
-Once the shingle is damaged, moisture will penetrate through it and cause the shingles to fall apart.
-A rotting shingle crumbles in your hands and tears apart easily, indicating the presence of serious rot.
+A rotting roof is a significant issue because it can lead to extensive structural damage.
+Ordinary shingles are composed of a cellulose core covered with a layer of asphalt.
+Once the shingle is damaged, moisture will penetrate through it and cause it to fall apart—a rotting shingle crumbles in your hands and tears apart easily, indicating the presence of severe rot.

+A falling apart roof can make your home look worse than it is, reducing the value of your home.
 Missing shingles can also impact the curb appeal of your home.
-A falling apart roof can make your home look worse than it actually is, reducing the value of your home.
-A missing shingle may not seem like much of a problem, but it can be dangerous if you let it go unchecked.
+A missing shingle may not seem like a problem, but it can be dangerous if you let it go unchecked.
 If you worry about the integrity of your roof, consider contacting a professional to inspect it.